Money Under Bottle Trick | Inertia Science Experiment

 This is an activity that uses friction and inertia in unexpected ways.
 But, you might make some quick cash.

-This setup looks a lot like a one-container version of the tablecloth trick and you might be able to present it that way, too.
-Of course, it’s important that you leave out that fact that it’s basically just the opposite of the well known “yank the cloth out from under the table setting” stunt.
-Borrow some paper currency from a friend, grab an empty soda bottle, and find an open table.
+The setup of this money under bottle trick looks an awful lot like a one-container version of the famous “tablecloth trick.”
+You might be able to present it that way, too.
+Of course, it’s important that you leave out that fact that it’s basically just the opposite of that well-known “yank the cloth out from under the table setting” stunt.
+Borrow some paper currency from a friend, grab an empty soda bottle, find an open table and get ready to learn about physics in this friction and inertia experiment.
 The game is afoot!

 SICK Science® is a registered trademark of Steve Spangler, Inc. All Rights Reserved.